Key Points

 For regional and local government, the most valuable step is to understand the specific occupational profile of your area.
 The same technology will hit different places very differently, depending on the mix of industries and occupations, the demographic profile of exposed workers, and the availability of retraining pathways.
 Generic national-level exposure figures are a poor guide to local policy.
 The next article in this series explores what a place-based analysis looks like in practice.

 For firms, the question is not whether to adopt AI but how to reorganise around it.
 The companies that treat AI as a tool to bolt on to existing processes will capture a fraction of its value.
-Those that rethink how work is structured — which tasks belong together, which can be delegated to machines, and which new capabilities become possible — will capture far more.
+Those that rethink how work is structured — which tasks belong together, which can be delegated to machines, which new capabilities become possible and how their vendor relationships evolve — will capture far more.
 A later article sets out a framework for approaching this.

 Notes